smok-serwis/tempsdb/README.md

 or just drop me an [issue](https://github.com/smok-serwis/tempsdb/issues/new).

-If you're installing it somewhere that you don't need both snakehouse and satella installed, compile your own binary wheel with
+If you're installing it somewhere that you don't need both snakehouse and tempsdb installed, compile your own binary wheel with

 ```
 python setup.py bdist_wheel